rubyunworks/confection/qed/01_dsl.md

     sample.class    #=> Confection::Config::Block

 A profile can be used as a means fo defining multiple configuration options for a single tool.
-This can be done by setting the `:profile` option.
+This can be done by setting the second argument to a Symbol.

     dsl.__eval__(<<-HERE)
-      config :sample2, :profile=>:opt1 do
+      config :sample2, :opt1 do
         "block code"
       end
     HERE